KCisSICKnasty/SICKnasty-FO4/README.md

 - Drag the zip file into MO2 below "MCM Settings Manager" under "Interface" separator.
 Enable the mod.
 - Download **MCM_Booster_v1.1-beta2** (file pinned in "m8r-docs-downloads" channel under "Downloads")
 - Drag the zip file into MO2 below "MCM Booster" under "Interface" separator.
 Enable the mod.
-- Join the support server (linked in requirements section) and download the buffout4.toml & x-cell.toml under pinned posts in sicknasty-fo4-support channel.

 **NOTE: Rename any additional download folder to include "[No Delete]" in front of their names.
 This will prevent Wabbajack from deleting them when you update the list.
 This applies to any mod you've added to the list as well.**